 The primary focus at Jace Biomedical (JBI) is to alleviate the burden caused by these proteotoxic diseases.
-By precisely increasing the degredation of only the proteins in the endoplasmic reticulum, we resolve the aggregation of toxic proteins while avoiding side-effects that would result from upregulating protein breakdown in the whole cell.
+By precisely increasing the degradation of only the proteins in the endoplasmic reticulum, we resolve the aggregation of toxic proteins while avoiding side-effects that would result from upregulating protein breakdown in the whole cell.

 The Problem: Proteotoxic Diseases